-In addition, the school may need to process special category personal data (concerning health, ethnicity, religion, biometrics or sexual life) or criminal records information (such as when carrying out PVG/Disclosure Scotland checks) in accordance with rights or duties imposed on it by law, including as regards safeguarding and employment, or from time to time by explicit consent where required.
-These reasons may include:
+In addition, the School will on occasion need to process special category personal data (concerning health, ethnicity, religion, biometrics or sexual life) or criminal records information (such as when carrying out PVG/Disclosure Scotland checks) in accordance with rights or duties imposed on us by law, including as regards safeguarding, or from time to time by explicit consent where required.
+These reasons will include:

-- To safeguard pupils' welfare and provide appropriate pastoral (and where necessary, medical) care, and to take appropriate action in the event of an emergency, incident or accident, including by disclosing details of an individual's medical condition where it is in the individual's interests to do so: for example, medical advice, social services, insurance purposes or to organisers of school trips; - To provide educational services in the context of any special educational needs of a pupil; - In connection with employment of its staff, for example PVG/Disclosure Scotland checks, welfare or pension plans; - To run any of its systems that operate on biometric data, such as for security and other forms of pupil identification (attendance, lunch etc.); - As part of any school or external complaints, disciplinary or investigation process that involves such data, for example, if there are SEN, safeguarding or health elements or - For legal and regulatory purposes (for example child protection, diversity monitoring and health and safety) and to comply with its legal obligations and duties of care.
+- To safeguard pupils' welfare and provide appropriate pastoral (and where necessary, medical) care, and to take appropriate action in the event of an emergency, incident or accident, including by disclosing details of an individual's health / medical condition or other relevant information where it is in the individual's interests to do so: for example for emergency medical care, to arrange the assessment and diagnosis of a pupil's health and medical conditions and special educational needs, for social protection, safeguarding, and cooperation with police or social services, for insurance purposes or to caterers or organisers of school trips who need to be made aware of dietary or medical needs; - To comply with public health requirements; - To provide educational services in the context of making reasonable adjustments for a pupil's disability and/or any special educational needs of a pupil; - To run any of our systems that operate on biometric data, such as for security and other forms of pupil identification (lockers, lunch etc.); - As part of any School or external complaints, disciplinary or investigation process that involves such data, for example if there are SEN, health or safeguarding elements\; or - For legal and regulatory purposes (for example child protection, diversity monitoring, health and safety and immigration / visa sponsorship compliance) and to comply with its legal obligations and duties of care.